-You get to Troncones from Zihuatanejo by turning off the smooth Carretera Pacífico highway onto a bumpy, seemingly unmarked road that snakes through the tropical jungle over a narrow mountain pass toward the ocean.
+You get to Troncones from Zihuatanejo by turning off the smooth Pacífico highway onto a bumpy, seemingly unmarked road that snakes through the tropical jungle toward the ocean.
 My taxi driver knows exactly where to exit, but once we get to “town” he has no idea where to find Lo Sereno even though I’ve handed him the detailed address.
 He stops the car several times to ask other drivers if they know of it.
 They all shrug and shake their heads and point in opposite directions.

 I try ringing the hotel, but my iPhone can’t find a signal.
-The taxi driver’s flip phone won’t connect, either.
+The taxi driver’s phone won’t connect, either.
 After a couple of u-turns and backtracks, we find a street-food vendor who knows Lo Sereno, he thinks.
-He hops on his motorbike and we follow him for a quarter mile until he slows to a crawl and points to a gate that looks like the entrance to a private home, completely shrouded in low-rise palms.
+He hops on his motorbike and we follow him for a quarter mile.
+He slows to a crawl and points to a gate that looks like the entrance to a private home, completely shrouded in low-rise palms.
 Sure enough, there’s a tiny sign announcing the hotel, but it’s completely hidden in the shade.
-When the taxi pulls into the graveled driveway, a large wooden gate opens and out comes a bellhop, smiling, dressed in a stylish gray-linen tunic.
+When my taxi pulls into the graveled driveway, a large wooden gate opens and out comes a bellhop, smiling, dressed in a stylish gray-linen tunic.
 He’s barefoot.

 A few minutes later, he’s also the bartender.

 Lo Sereno has only 10 rooms, so everyone on staff must multitask.
 Architect Jorge Gonzalez Parcero of Mexico City designed what are essentially rectangular cement boxes, left unpainted and mostly unadorned.
-Ocean-facing doors are fitted with heavy wooden shutters but no glass, so even when the doors are closed there’s always a subtle 90-degree draft creeping ominously through the slats.
+Ocean-facing doors are fitted with heavy wooden shutters but no glass, so even when the doors are closed a 90-degree draft creeps ominously through the slats.
 Thankfully the wall-mounted A/C works.
 Most of the time.
 It dies twice, killed by the brute-force heat of Guerrero in summertime, but the bartender/bellhop is also the maintenance guy who knows how to reset the breaker.